-Currently, the most active militant groups are the Niger Delta Avengers (NDA) and, to a lesser extent, the Movement for the Emancipation of the Niger Delta (MEND).
+Up until recently, the most active militant groups were the Niger Delta Avengers (NDA) and, to a lesser extent, the Movement for the Emancipation of the Niger Delta (MEND).
 There are other smaller and less known groups.
 Local communities and their leaders, who protest against the environmental impact of the oil production, may be perceived as supporters of the militant groups.